527 South Houston Avenue, Humble, TX 77338 | 281-446-8211

 Our parish follows the Infant Baptism Guidelines of the Archdiocese of Galveston-Houston: our archbishop requires that godparents be fully-initiated Catholics (have received the sacraments of Baptism, Eucharist, and Confirmation) actively practicing their Catholic faith and, if married, be married in the Catholic Church.

-If you are being asked by another parish to provide certification of parish registration in good standing, download the four documents of the Godparent packet, below.
-Or you can pick the Godparent packet up from our church office, Monday through Friday, from 8 AM to 4:30 PM.
+If you are being asked by another parish to provide a letter of eligibility to serve as a godparent, download the four documents of the Godparent packet, below.

 Welcome Letter to Godparents asked to serve at another parish